convox/convox/docs/tutorials/deploying-an-application.md

 ## Verify installation

-Verify that your development Rack is running with `convox rack`:
+Verify that your production Rack is running with `convox rack`:

     $ convox rack
-    Name     dev
+    Name     production
     Provider do
-    Router   router.dev.convox
+    Router   router.production.convox
     Status   running
-    Version  3.0.0
+    Version  3.0.18

 ## Get an example applicaton